 3a.
 If you’d like students to ONLY submit a video or audio file, please deselect the “File submission” checkbox, and select only the “Video/Audio Submission” checkbox.

 3b.
 If you’d like students to submit a piece of writing along with a video or audio file, we would strongly recommend setting up 2 separate assessments – one with just the “Video/Audio Submission” submission type, and the other with “File Submission“.
 Students will then have to upload the correct file into the correct assessment

 4. Click one of the “Save” buttons at the bottom of the page, and your assessment is now ready to receive audio/visual submissions.

 How it looks for students

 If you’ve selected Video/Audio only submission, students will only be able to upload 1 video or audio recording.
 If they try to upload others, it will overwrite the existing submission.

 If you’ve selected Video/Audio only submission, students will only be able to upload 1 video or audio recording.
 If they try to upload others, it will overwrite the existing submission.
-They will also have access to a a file uploader, which will be limited to a maximum file size and maximum number of files that can be set on the Assessment settings page.
+If “File submission” is also selected, students will have access to an additional file uploader, which will be limited to a maximum file size and maximum number of files that can be set on the Assessment settings page.